If you’re starting to evaluate the dining options for your company, you’re likely considering traditional cafeteria services.

 If you’re looking for flexible and scalable cafeteria options that your team will love, Fooda has you covered.
 Feeling ready to explore which Fooda solution fits your workplace?
 Contact us today and we'll help you design a dining program tailored to your company's needs.

-Yes.
+Yes!
 Companies with quality dining options report lower turnover rates compared to those without.
 However, the key word is "quality.”
 Generic, repetitive cafeterias with little variety may have minimal retention impact.
 Investments in authentic, varied dining experiences generate better ROI.

 Small companies often benefit from flexible models rather than fixed-cost operations.
-Options include popup restaurants (lower overhead), delivery solutions (no kitchen needed), or hybrid approaches combining light pantry items with occasional catering.
+Options include Popup Restaurants (lower overhead), delivery solutions (no kitchen needed), or hybrid approaches combining light pantry items with occasional catering.
 These allow small companies to offer dining perks without the burden of full-time operations.

 Quality vendors like Fooda maintain options for common restrictions (vegetarian, vegan, gluten-free, kosher, halal, or any specific needs based on your office).
 Some offer allergen menus or can custom-prepare meals.
 When evaluating vendors, confirm their process for tracking dietary needs and preventing cross-contamination.